 Dangerous driving is a criminal offence under the Criminal Code of Canada.
-Unlike a charge under the Highway Traffic Act, when a person is charged criminally, their photograph and fingerprints are taken and they will have a police file.
+Unlike a charge under the provincial Highway Traffic Act, when a person is charged criminally, their photograph and fingerprints are taken and they will have a police file.

 Criminal negligence is also an offence under the Criminal Code, and the same procedure of taking photographs and fingerprints applies.

-For example, the offence of causing bodily harm by criminal negligence while street racing is considered an indictable offence and is punishable by a jail term of up-to 14 years.
-Criminal negligence causing death while street racing is punishable by a possible life imprisonment.
+For example, the offence of causing bodily harm by criminal negligence while street racing is considered an indictable offence and is punishable by a jail term of up-to 10 years.
+Criminal negligence causing death is punishable by a possible life imprisonment.

 For legal advice and representation to fight a traffic ticket, contact our preferred Highway Traffic paralegals, Nicola (Nick) Giannantonio Legal Services.